Please enable JavaScript to view the comments powered by Disqus.

 4. Play

-1. Guess what cards your opponent have
+1. Guess what cards your opponent has

-There are 2 signals:
+There are two signals:

 1. The cards you are dealt with tells you what cards your opponent might have